SonyCSLParis/pesto/README.md

 If you want to use this work, please cite:
 ```
-TODO
+@inproceedings{PESTO,
+    author = {Riou, Alain and Lattner, Stefan and Hadjeres, Gaëtan and Peeters, Geoffroy},
+    booktitle = {Proceedings of the 24th International Society for Music Information Retrieval Conference, ISMIR 2023},
+    publisher = {International Society for Music Information Retrieval},
+    title = {PESTO: Pitch Estimation with Self-supervised Transposition-equivariant Objective},
+    year = {2023}
+}
 ```

 ## Credits

+- [nnAudio](https://github.com/KinWaiCheuk/nnAudio) for the original CQT implementation
 - [multipitch-architectures](https://github.com/christofw/multipitch_architectures) for the original architecture of the model
-- [nnAudio](https://github.com/KinWaiCheuk/nnAudio) for the original CQT implementation

 ```
 @ARTICLE{9174990,